-Are you nearing the end of your MBBS degree or have you already completed it?
-Are you confused about what course to pursue further?
-Don’t bog yourself down because a lot of people in your position are confused about programs after MBBS and whether they should start a practice do a job or study further.
-While you can start practising right after your MBBS and there are numerous job opportunities available after the degree, some students wish to pursue a specialization in the field.
-If you are one of those who are looking for courses after MBBS, then read on our blog to explore the immense opportunities.
+Are you about to complete your MBBS degree?
+Confused about what course to pursue further?
+Don’t bog yourself down because a lot of people in your position are confused about programs after MBBS and whether they should start a practice, do a job or study further.
+While most of the graduates start the practice right after MBBS, others pursue a specialization in the field.
+If you are one of those who are looking for alternative courses after MBBS, then read on our blog to explore the immense opportunities!

 This Blog Includes:

 - MD in Radiodiagnosis